alanmitchell/bmon-website/guide/sensors.md

-Details on configuring BMON to gather Ecobee data are available [online.](https://bmon-documentation.readthedocs.io/en/latest/periodic-scripts.html#collect-data-from-ecobee-thermostats) This requires using the “System Administrator" portion of BMON, a topic that is addressed in this section of the manual \[Link to Video: System Administration Interface in Section 3 How to Set Up Your BMON System, Overview of the System Administrator Interface\].
+Details on configuring BMON to gather Ecobee data are available [online.](https://bmon-documentation.readthedocs.io/en/latest/periodic-scripts.html#collect-data-from-ecobee-thermostats) This requires using the “System Administrator" portion of BMON, a topic that is addressed in [this section of the manual](setup-bmon#video-system-administration-interface).

 </details>
 </details>